Studying abroad in the U.S. was Phu Le’s goal since she was a girl growing up in Vietnam.

 Le also did everything she could to learn the language and culture of her new home.
 She read the newspaper and visited the Art Institute of Chicago.
 To relax, she would play her guitar, which she had learned how to do in Vietnam.
 She even had been vice president of a guitar club at her university.

 By the time she graduated from COD with an Associate in Arts degree, Le was earning top grades and was named one of the College’s Outstanding Graduate finalists.
-She is transferring to Lewis University to earn a bachelor’s degree in Accounting and then will take the exams to become a CPA.
+She transferred to Lewis University to earn a bachelor’s degree in Accounting and then will take the exams to become a CPA.
 Her long-term goals may include returning to work in Vietnam.

 As for COD, Le is glad the school helped her realize her dreams of studying in the U.S.